inaimathi/langnostic/drafts/authentication-part-4.875.md

 ## Considering Further Security

 Once I combine it with some form of hammering protection, this system is resistant to the sorts of guessing attacks that plague password systems.
 It's still not resistant against server database breaches.
-Granted, this _particular_ one is tricky to crack in that way because it's immune to injection attacks as a result of its' [data storage](https://github.com/inaimathi/fact-base) model (and also the "Who would actually try to hack a Common Lisp app" thing), but that's cold comfort.
+Granted, this _particular_ one is tricky to crack in that way because it's immune to injection attacks as a result of its' [data storage](https://github.com/inaimathi/fact-base) model [^and-also-the-who-would], but that's cold comfort.
 If you did manage to expropriate a user record, you'd gain access to that users' shared secret and could thereafter generate correct solutions for their account at will.

+[^and-also-the-who-would]: And also the "Who would actually try to hack a Common Lisp app" thing.
+There are definitely lower hanging positions that bear more fruit.

 That's sort of the point.